 Category Performance

-- Highest-scoring category: Smart Speakers, with an average consensus score of 8.4/10 across 15 products — a mature category where even entry-level devices perform well (SmartHomeExplorer editorial analysis).
+- Highest-scoring category: Smart Speakers, with an average consensus score of 8.4/10 across 15 products including the Amazon Echo, Google Nest Audio, and Apple HomePod mini — a mature category where even entry-level devices perform well (SmartHomeExplorer editorial analysis).

-- Largest category: Lighting, with 57 tracked products across bulbs, LED strips, switches, and dimmers (SmartHomeExplorer editorial analysis).
+- Largest category: Lighting, with 57 tracked products across bulbs, LED strips, switches, and dimmers including top picks like Philips Hue and Govee RGBIC (SmartHomeExplorer editorial analysis).

 - Most competitive category (narrowest score range): Networking, where all 6 tracked Wi-Fi mesh systems score between 7.6 and 8.7 — a range of just 1.1 points, indicating tight competition and few bad choices (SmartHomeExplorer editorial analysis).
 See our Wi-Fi mesh guide.

-- Security is our second-largest category at 55 products, reflecting the depth of options across cameras, doorbells, alarm systems, and outdoor cameras (SmartHomeExplorer editorial analysis).
+- Security is our second-largest category at 55 products, including top-rated picks like the Ring Video Doorbell and Arlo Essential Wireless, reflecting the depth of options across cameras, doorbells, alarm systems, and outdoor cameras (SmartHomeExplorer editorial analysis).
 See our security camera guide and outdoor camera guide.

-- Climate products average 8.5/10 across 16 products — the second-highest category average, driven by strong thermostat performance (SmartHomeExplorer editorial analysis).
+- Climate products average 8.5/10 across 16 products led by the Ecobee Smart Thermostat Premium and Nest Learning Thermostat — the second-highest category average, driven by strong thermostat performance (SmartHomeExplorer editorial analysis).
 See our thermostat guide and climate control guide.

 Compatibility Insights